adoboscan21/Memory-Tools/README.md

     // ... other configurations
     SnapshotInterval: 5 * time.Minute, // Set the interval for automatic snapshots.
     EnableSnapshots:  true,            // Set to false to disable scheduled snapshots.
+    TtlCleanInterval: 1 * time.Minute, // Set the interval for the TTL cleaner to run.
 }
 // ...
 ```